Patagonia Highlights: Some of the most beautiful places on earth

 There are endless amounts of outdoor activities to do in Patagonia with one of the most famous being, hiking.
 During the summer months, thousands of people travel from all corners of the world to hike these pristine trails and climb beautiful mountain peaks.
 Other activities include exploring glaciers, kayaking, fishing, animal watching, and just taking in breathtaking views.

 As far as amazing places on earth go, Patagonia just about tops the charts.
 With so much to see and do I have comprised my very own “Patagonia Highlights” after spending over 10 weeks exploring the region.
-Check them out and add them to your bucket list too!
+Check them out and add them to your Patagonia itinerary!

 Hiking the Torres del Paine